Cat in San Francisco euthanized after latest bird flu infection tied to raw pet food

 The incident is the first reported case of an H5N1 infection from raw food in pet cats since March.
 Dozens of domestic cats, including nearly 70 this year, have been infected with H5N1, according to the U.S. Agriculture Department.
 Many of the animals became infected after consuming raw milk or raw pet food contaminated with the virus.

 The affected lots of RAWR food include CCS 25 077, with a sell-by date of Sept.
 18, 2026, and CCS 250 093, with a sell-by date of Oct.
 3, 2026.
 RAWR raw pet food is sold frozen and must be thawed before use.
-No recall was posted for the products and representatives for the Grass Valley, California, company did not immediately respond to questions about the contamination.
+No recall was posted for the products, but representatives for the Grass Valley, California, company said they had removed the lots in question from circulation weeks ago.

 RAWR Raw Cat Food Chicken Eats are sold in frozen 2.5-pound resealable bags containing 40 1-ounce sliders of food.
 The product is sold in stores nationwide and online.